-Apparel- typical apparel worn by English riders is breeches, a long sleeve shirt or polo, a sweater on top, black or brown tall boots, a helmet, and gloves.
+Apparel- typical apparel worn by English riders is a pair of breeches, a shirt or polo, boots, a helmet, and gloves.

 An Capall Equestrian- An Capall is a 100% woman-owned business, which was launched by Jessica Eaves Mathews and her teenage daughter and FEI Youth Dressage rider, Katherine Mathews.
 Jessica has spent much of her career helping other business owners launch and run their businesses, and it is one of her passions.
 Jessica and Kate are determined to use their experiences in launching An Capall to help other women like them.
 They believe that as their company grows and succeeds, they should do their part to help other girls and women entrepreneurs succeed both in the USA and in the world.
 An Capall is committed to assisting other women entrepreneurs through mentoring, training, support, and micro-loans through organizations such as Girls Inc. and Kiva.org.